microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge03.md

 ![Ingest and Convert](../images/fhir-convert-samples-architecture.jpg)

 ### Let's put it all together...
-You will extend the FHIR Server Samples reference architecture from previous challenges with HL7 Ingest and FHIR Converter reference architectures to form the end-to-end ingest, transform and load event-driven platform as shown below:
+You have extended the FHIR Server Samples reference architecture with HL7 Ingest and FHIR Converter reference architectures to form the end-to-end ingest, transform and load event-driven platform as shown below:
 ![HL7 ingest, conversion and bulk load](../images/fhir-hl7-ingest-conversion-bulkload-samples-architecture.jpg)